ola-kb/Portfolio-Tester/README.md

 ## About Me

 My name is Aleksandra Konicz-Błąkała and I welcome you to my 'Portfolio' page.
-I have been working ...
+I am interested in developing my skills as a manual tester.
+My current job requires me to constantly develop, mainly in the field of creativity, which could be very useful in the IT industry.
+Privately, I am a mother of three children, which makes me a fast and multi-tasking woman.
 My motto is "it won't do itself".

 ## Courses and Programs